AhmedAlabkri/Deployed-and-hosted-a-highly-available-WordPress-application-using-EC2-RDS-Route-53-ASG-and-VPC/DEPLOYMENT-GUIDE.md

     2. Copy and paste this into the path: `/wp-admin/install.php`.
     3. Save the changes.
 It will take between 1-5 minutes for the health check to update.

-  - **Explanation:** The health check was initially set to the root path (`/`), which caused a 302 redirect to `/wp-admin/install.php` because WordPress detected that the setup was not yet complete (you first need to complete an installation form to use Wordpress).
+  - The health check was initially set to the root path (`/`), which caused a 302 redirect to `/wp-admin/install.php` because WordPress detected that the setup was not yet complete (you first need to complete an installation form to use Wordpress).
 By changing the health check path to `/wp-admin/install.php`, the load balancer could correctly verify the instance's health by directly accessing the installation page.

   - If this solution doesn't resolve the issue, you may have a problem with your routing configuration or security groups.
 Double-check your settings to ensure that all configurations are correct.